What the law says

 In many cases, the law sets out the maximum sentence that can be given for a particular crime or offender.
-For example, a person convicted of offensive behaviour at a professional football match on indictment cannot be sentenced to more than five years imprisonment, or a fine, or both.
+For example, a person convicted of threatening or abusive behaviour on indictment (more serious offences) cannot be sentenced to more than five years imprisonment, or a fine, or both.
 See the law.

 In other cases, the law sets out the minimum sentence that must be given for a particular crime or offender.
 For example, if someone over the age of 18 is convicted in the High Court of a third drug trafficking offence, the law says that they must be sentenced to a minimum of at least seven years’ imprisonment.

 Criminal cases are dealt with in different courts depending on how serious they are.
-It is up to the Crown Office to decide which court a case will be heard in.
+It is usually up to the procurator fiscal (the prosecutor) to decide what court a case will be heard in.
 Maximum penalties are set by law for each court a case will be heard in.
 A sheriff court can hear summary (less serious) or solemn (more serious) proceedings.

-If a sheriff in a solemn case decides that the maximum sentence on indictment at the sheriff court level isn’t enough, they can send (remit) the case to the High Court for sentence.
+If a sheriff in a solemn case decides that the maximum sentence at the sheriff court level isn’t high enough, they can send (remit) the case to the High Court for sentence.
 Justices of the Peace powers of punishment are limited to 60 days’ imprisonment or a fine of up to £2,500 or both.
 They can also disqualify drivers on a discretionary basis.